hypo69/hypo/docs/gemini/out/en/explainer/src/templates/__init__.md

 * **Functions:** No functions are defined.

 * **Variables:**
-    * `MODE = 'dev'`: A variable that likely controls the mode of operation (e.g., development, production).
+    * ``: A variable that likely controls the mode of operation (e.g., development, production).
 The current value is `'dev'`, suggesting this is set up for a development environment.

 * **Potential Errors/Improvements:**